-

 8. Predictive Data Analytics – The use of historical data, machine learning, and statistical techniques to predict future outcomes (SAS Predictive Analytics)

-To move into data analytics, here are tools to focus on:
+To move into data analytics, here are the tools to focus on:

 Data Analyst